roxyd/1LinuxThingADay/README.md

 For the most part, they should work though.

-If you have any questions or these do not work for you, please open an issue along with the output of cat /etc/*release or cat /proc/version.
+If you have any questions or these do not work for you, please open an issue along with the output of cat /etc/*release